mid2SUPAERO/ecoHALE/doc/tutorials/aero.rst

 Next, we add a single lifting surface to the problem.
 In this case, we provide a name and tell OpenAeroStruct to explicitly model only one half of the surface and compute the effects from the other half of the surface.
-This is less computationally expensive than modeling the entire surface.
+This is computationally cheaper than modeling the entire surface.

 We then provide the number of spanwise (num_y) and chordwise (num_x) mesh points to use for the surface.
 These numbers correspond to the entire surface even though we are using symmetric effects.